mishakessler/unix-environment/README.md

 <details><summary>✅ Verify Configurations</summary><br>

 To confirm these configurations are correct, run `git config list`.
-The output should list all the information we've entered, like the following:
+The output should list all the information we've entered, similar to the following:

 ```shell
 credential.helper=osxkeychain